dynamsoft-docs/capture-vision-docs-mobile/programming/android/api-reference/core/intermediate-results/texture-removed-grayscale-image-unit.md

 # TextureRemovedGrayscaleImageUnit

-The `TextureRemovedGrayscaleImageUnit` class represents a unit that contains a texture-removed grayscale image.
-It is derived from the `IntermediateResultUnit` class.
+The `TextureRemovedGrayscaleImageUnit` class extends the `IntermediateResultUnit` class and represents a texture-removed grayscale image unit.

 ## Definition